Architectural Lighting Cost Estimation: What You Need to Know

 Prioritizing Key Areas for Impact

-- Emphasizing architectural features that define the building's character
+- Make architectural features that make the building unique stand out.

 Leveraging Energy-Efficient Technologies